Charlie Yates: Biography

 Yates was born in Atlanta, Georgia on September 9, 1913 and was raised in a home near East Lake Golf Club's 4th green.
 Yates won the Georgia State Amateur in 1931 and 1932.
 In 1934, he won the NCAA individual title.
 The following year, he won the Western Amateur.
 The Georgia Tech star became an international name in golf in 1938 when he won The Amateur Championship.
 In 1936 and 1938, he played on the U.S. Walker Cup Team.
 He was captain of the 1953 Walker Cup Team, and was named honorary captain in 1985.
 Five times in his competitive career, Yates, secretary of the Augusta National Golf Club, was the low scoring amateur in the Masters Tournament.
 In 1980, Charlie was presented with the Bob Jones Award by the United States Golf Association.
 Yates was inducted into the Georgia Golf Hall of Fame on January 14, 1989.

 Charlie Yates Golf Course

-Today, East Lake Golf Club's old number two golf course is named after Yates.
+Today, East Lake Golf Club's old number two golf course, Charlie Yates Golf Course, is named after Yates.
 Yates grew up on Second Avenue, the street which separated East Lake's main course from its No. 2 course.
 His boyhood hero was Bobby Jones whom he knew and played with on the course at East Lake.